-2) The finding of "PSA \geq 18 were significantly associated with the progression to CRPC" are not useful in this mixed cohort.
-The impact of PSA \geq 18 should be completely different in patients with or without metastasis.
+2) The finding of "PSA ≥ 18 were significantly associated with the progression to CRPC" are not useful in this mixed cohort.
+The impact of PSA≥18 should be completely different in patients with or without metastasis.
 As this cohort included 187 (81.3%) of M0 disease, the authors need to focus on M0 disease alone.
-From the results of this study, all patients had higher risk for CRPC progression because patients with M1 disease should have higher PSA(>18).
+From the results of this study, all patients with M1 disease had higher risk for CRPC progression because those patients should have higher PSA than >18.
 This finding makes no sense.
+3) Also, types of ADT need to show in Table1.
+The impact of ADT on postDM should be different between the GnRH alone and GnRH + abiraterone + steroids.

 In conclusion, the authors need to include urologist for analysis to find useful outcomes.
-The quality of the present study was too terrible, and not suitable for publication.
+Unfortunately, the present study was not suitable for publication.